 4: Delegation and Re-delegation of a Country Code Top Level-Domain (ccTLD)

-The relationships between ccTLD operators and IANA vary greatly due to a range of historical and cultural factors.
-A small number of ccTLD operators have a similar relationship to gTLD operators in that they have signed a contract with ICANN as the IANA operator (typically called a "sponsorship agreement").
-A larger number have agreements with ICANN (again, as the IANA operator) that are characterized as either an "accountability framework" or an "exchange of letters" and are not legally binding.
+The relationships between ccTLD operators and the IANA Functions Operator vary greatly due to a range of historical and cultural factors.
+A small number of ccTLD operators have a similar relationship to gTLD operators in that they have signed a contract with ICANN as the IANA Functions Operator (typically called a "sponsorship agreement").
+A larger number have agreements with ICANN (again, as the IANA Functions Operator) that are characterized as either an "accountability framework" or an "exchange of letters" and are not legally binding.
 And lastly, the majority of ccTLDs have no formalized agreement with ICANN.

-Since there is typically not a contractual relationship between a ccTLD and the IANA operator, the "delegation and re-delegation" of a ccTLD is an entirely separate process to that of the delegation and re-delegation of a gTLD.
+Since there is typically not a contractual relationship between a ccTLD and the IANA Functions Operator, the "delegation and re-delegation" of a ccTLD is an entirely separate process to that of the delegation and re-delegation of a gTLD.
 In simple language, "delegation" means that a particular organization or individual is identified and acknowledged and being in charge of a specific top-level domain, and "re-delegation" is when that organization or individual is changed.

 The ccTLD delegation/re-delegation process has changed significantly over the years and has also varied between ccTLDs.
-Its foundation however stems from two documents: a series of principles written in 1994 by the first IANA operator Jon Postel, and a further list of principles produced in 2000, later updated in 2005, by ICANN's Governmental Advisory Committee (GAC).
+Its foundation however stems from two documents: a series of principles written in 1994 by the first IANA Functions Operator Jon Postel, and a further list of principles produced in 2000, later updated in 2005, by ICANN's Governmental Advisory Committee (GAC).

 An effort to create greater clarity around the delegation process was begun in 2011 by the supporting organization of ICANN for ccTLDs (the Country Code Names Supporting Organization, ccNSO).
 A final report from the "framework of interpretation" working group was published in October 2014.